anti-mony/AdvanceDBMS/src/TwoPhaseLock/README.md

 The input is the file which has each line as a single transaction operation.
 The opssible operations are: b(begin transaction), r(read item) and e(end transation).
 Each operation will be followed by an integer transaction id and data item between parentheses.

+ Usage

+Add he set of transactions to the file "transactions.txt", in the source directory.
+Complile TwoPhaseLock.java using javac or any other java IDE.
+Run the TwoPhaseLock class.
+** No Arguments Passed via command line **

  Design and Implementation

-1. Data structures keep of transactions(transaction table) : transaction id, transaction timestamp, transaction state (active,blocked,aborted), list of items locked by the transaction and lock(lock table) : item name, lock state(read lock or write lock),transaction id for the transaction holding the lock,list of transaction ids for transactions waiting for the item to be unlocked
+1.Data structures keep of transactions(transaction table) : transaction id, transaction timestamp, transaction state (active,blocked,aborted), list of items locked by the transaction and lock(lock table) : item name, lock state(read lock or write lock),transaction id for the transaction holding the lock,list of transaction ids for transactions waiting for the item to be unlocked